 Add budget to a campaign without relaunching it.

-If an ad campaign is working, AdFlint lets you add more prepaid budget to the same campaign.
-Users see their wallet balance, know when they need to add credits first, and stay protected by plan limits.
+If an ad campaign is working, AdFlint lets you raise its budget on the same campaign.
+Users see their remaining plan limit, know when they need to upgrade first, and stay protected by plan limits.
+Your card pays the platform directly for the added spend.

 What a campaign top-up should make obvious.

 More ad spend should not feel like a mystery charge.
-The user should know what budget is changing and whether credits are required before they commit.
+The user should know what budget is changing and whether it fits their plan limit before they commit.

 Increase budget without duplicating the campaign

-When a campaign is working, you can add more prepaid budget to the existing campaign instead of rebuilding ads, targeting, and tracking from scratch.
+When a campaign is working, you can raise its budget on the existing campaign instead of rebuilding ads, targeting, and tracking from scratch.
+Your card pays the platform directly for the added spend.

-AdFlint only lets the top-up go through if your wallet has enough credits.
-If not, the interface points you to add credits first.
+AdFlint only lets the top-up go through if it stays within your plan's monthly ad-spend limit.
+If not, the interface points you to upgrade first.

 Budget only moves up, never down